CS212-S15/lectures/Notes/homeworkguidelines.md

 ##Testing
 To be eligible for full credit, your homework solution must pass all of the tests provided in the repository.
 You *may* receive some partial credit for partially working solutions, but this applies to homework assignments only.

+##Grading
+Your grade will be based on (1) whether you code passes all unit tests and (2) whether your code is well designed.
+Your code must be demonstrate proper decomposition (into classes and methods), clear implementation, and efficiency.